Bayek of Siwa: Other appearances

 A teenaged Bayek is the protagonist of the 2017 novel Assassin's Creed: Desert Oath, which serves as a prequel story to Origins and was published prior to the release of the video game.
-Desert Oath explores Bayek's backstory and his relationship with his parents, Sabu and Ahmose.
+The novel explores Bayek's backstory and his relationships with Aya and his parents, Sabu and Ahmose.
 In Assassin's Creed: Odyssey (2018), Bayek makes a non-canonical appearance as a simulated lieutenant on the player's ship, the Adrestia; he can be unlocked via the Ubisoft Club.
 Bayek is available as an unlockable character for Assassin's Creed: Rebellion (2018), a mobile free-to-play strategy RPG action game.
 As part of an event crossover with Capcom's Monster Hunter franchise, Bayek's layered armor was available for a limited time and unlockable by players who completed seasonal challenge rewards for Monster Hunter: World.
-In Assassin's Creed Valhalla (2020), Bayek has a brief voiceover cameo when Eivor finds the Magas Codex in the mission "A Brief History of the Hidden Ones".
+In Assassin's Creed Valhalla (2020), Bayek has a brief voiceover cameo when the protagonist Eivor finds the Magas Codex in the side mission "A Brief History of the Hidden Ones".

-Like other series protagonists, Bayek's outfit is an unlockable cosmetic option in most subsequent releases, including the remastered versions of Assassin's Creed III and Assassin's Creed Rogue.
+Like other series protagonists, Bayek's default outfit is an unlockable cosmetic option in most subsequent releases, including the remastered versions of Assassin's Creed III and Assassin's Creed Rogue.
+The outfit he wears in The Hidden Ones expansion for Origins is also available to wear in Assassin's Creed Valhalla.

 Promotion and merchandise

 Like other protagonists in the series, Bayek has been subject to various merchandise.
 These include t-shirts, key rings, caps, mugs, artwork, a rolltop bag, and a 32 cm high PVC model of Bayek.
 Franchise owner Ubisoft have released numerous items of merchandise for the character, which is available for purchase on the official Ubisoft Store website.
-A player-assembled figurine of Bayek and Senu is included in the Dawn of the Creed Legendary Edition for Assassins Creed: Origins.
+A player-assembled figurine of Bayek and Senu is included in the Dawn of the Creed Legendary Edition for Assassin's Creed: Origins.
 Bayek's likeness, along with five other series protagonists, was used for a line of character-themed wine labels as part of a joint collaboration between Ubisoft and winemaker Lot18; the full name of his label is "2015 Bayek of Siwa Spanish Tempranillo".

 In April 2018, Ubisoft published an opinion piece by Youssef Maguid, an employee who was born in Egypt and raised in the United States, about Bayek's importance as a figure of representation and inclusivity for him as an Egyptian American and a member of an ethnic minority.